chinenual/synergize/docs/getting-started.md

 You'll also need a null modem serial cable and possibly a USB serial device depending on your computer's capablities.
 See [HARDWARE](hardware.md) for some details.

+### Synergia VST

+Alternatively (or additionally), Synergize can also connect to the Synergia virtual instrument - a chip level emulation of the Synergy.
+Due to the nature of the way they communicate, Synergia and Synergize must run on the same computer.
+Multiple instances of Synergia can be running at the same time, but Synergize can only connect to one at a time.
+Synergize finds Synergia instances via the Bonjour/Zeroconf protocol.

+To enable access to the Synergia VST, select the `Zeroconf VST` option on the Preferences menu.
+Synergize can connect to Synergia only when the `VRAM` button on Synergia is enabled.

 ### Operating Systems

 Synergize has been tested on: